rpatterson/plone.app.testing/plone/app/testing/mail.rst

 Mock Mailhost
 =============

-When the plone.testing.api.PLONE_DEFAULT_FIXTURE layer is used, then messages sent with the portal.MailHost.send method will be appended to a list for checking in tests.
+When the plone.testing.api.PLONE_DEFAULT_TESTING layer is used, then messages sent with the portal.MailHost.send method will be appended to a list for checking in tests.